 I particularly like this type of slicer because it works smoothly.
 The roller glides around the edges perfectly, maintaining a consistent distance from cheese to cutting wire.
 Choose this tool if you work with cheddar, Monterey Jack, or similar cheeses regularly.

-Top 10 Best Cheese Slicers and Knives of 2022
+Top 10 Best Cheese Slicers and Knives

 1. Mueller Austria Mandoline Cheese Slicer